-The first time you create a GCHP run directory on your system you will be prompted for a path to GEOS-Chem shared data directories.
+Following registration you will be prompted for a path to GEOS-Chem shared data directories.
 The path should include the name of your ExtData/ directory and should not contain symbolic links.
 The path you enter will be stored in file .geoschem/config in your home directory as environment variable GC_DATA_ROOT.
 If that file does not already exist it will be created for you.
 When creating additional run directories you will only be prompted again if the file is missing or if the path within it is not valid.